AP.6 Graduate Policies

 Former graduate students who have been terminated, dismissed or have resigned from a Mason graduate program are not permitted to take any additional coursework at Mason unless a new graduate program application has been submitted and the applicant has been admitted to graduate study.
 Time limits for the degree begin with the date of admission to the new program.
 If the student applies and is readmitted to the same graduate program at Mason from which the student was terminated, dismissed, or resigned, any grades of F or unsatisfactory grades accumulated within six years prior to readmission shall count toward reaching the termination threshold.

 Academic units and programs may have additional restrictions concerning readmission.
 If so, those restrictions apply.
-Any previously earned credit applied to the new graduate program must have been earned within six years prior to enrollment in the new graduate program.
+Any previously earned credit applied to the new graduate program must have been earned within ten years prior to enrollment in the new graduate program.
 Upon full admission to an alternative graduate program at Mason, any grades of F or unsatisfactory grades accumulated in previous graduate programs at Mason will be excluded and shall not count towards reaching the termination threshold as described in AP.6.6.2.

 AP.6.7 Bachelor's/Accelerated Master's Degrees